 The quintessential session guitarist whose distinctive, snarling tone became the secret weapon behind countless rock and roll classics from the 1970s to today.

-If you've heard the driving riff on 'Werewolves of London' or the searing solos on a string of Linda Ronstadt hits, you've heard Waddy Wachtel.
-Emerging from the fertile Los Angeles studio scene of the 1970s, Wachtel wasn't just a hired gun; he was a musical architect.
-His playing, characterized by a gritty, melodic aggression and impeccable timing, helped define the polished yet potent sound of California rock.
-He became a core member of the loose collective known as The Section, and his symbiotic partnership with Warren Zevon produced some of that songwriter's most iconic work.
-Beyond his six-string prowess, Wachtel evolved into a skilled producer and musical director, famously steering the ship for Steve Nicks's solo tours and records.
-His career is a testament to the power of feel over flash, proving that the most essential player is often the one in the shadows, making the star shine brighter.
+Waddy Wachtel played the driving riff on 'Werewolves of London' and searing solos on Linda Ronstadt's hits.
+He emerged from the Los Angeles studio scene of the 1970s as a musical architect, not just a hired guitarist.
+His playing combined gritty, melodic aggression with impeccable timing and helped define the polished sound of California rock.
+He became a core member of The Section and worked closely with Warren Zevon on that songwriter's most celebrated work.
+Wachtel also moved into producing and musical direction, steering Stevie Nicks's solo tours and records.
+His career demonstrates the power of feel over flash, proving the most essential player often works in the shadows.

 1946–1964